boyisire/boyisire.github.io/README.md

 ### 4. Write post

 You can write posts at folder `_posts`.
-At the beginning of the post, you should declare layout、title、date、categories、tags、author(optional) info.
+At the beginning of the post, you should declare layout、title、date、categories、tags、author(optional) info、mathjax(optional，click [here](https://www.mathjax.org/) for more detail about `Mathjax`).

 ```
 ---